 - “We are doing everything possible to ensure this defendant will never be free to hurt anyone else by keeping him isolated in a secure facility for possibly the rest of his life,” a spokesperson from the Brooklyn DA’s Office said.

 - Colton spoke with community members at a press conference on Tuesday, ensuring justice will be served, according to World Journal.

 - The victims were identified as 60-year-old restaurant owner Kheong Ng-Thang, 50-year-old manager Tsz Mat Pun and 34-year-old chef Fufai Pun.
-The two victims are not related.

 - Martunovich was arrested without incident two blocks away from the scene.
 Investigators discovered the suspect had “problems with Asian men” and how they treat Asian women, New York Post reported.